 2022 was a landmark year for regal events in London — with a platinum jubilee and a state funeral for Elizabeth II.
-2023 is another biggie, with the coronation of her son, Charles III this summer.
+2023 is another biggie, with the coronation of her son, Charles III this May.

 We've put together a guide to the coronation happenings in London, so you can plan ahead.
-We'll update this article as more details are given in the run-up to the big weekend.

 When is Charles III's coronation?